-828.2 inches of DBH being removed.
-The FCP includes mitigation at a rate that approximates the form and function of the trees removed.
-These trees will be replaced at a ratio of approximately one-inch caliper for every four inches removed using trees that are a minimum of inches caliper in size.
+Mitigation for the Variance is at a rate that approximates the form and function of the Protected Trees removed.
+The Board approved replacement of Protected Trees at a ratio of approximately one-inch caliper for every four inches removed using trees that are a minimum of inches caliper in size.
 This results in a total mitigation of 207.05 inches with an installation of 60 3.5-inch caliper trees.
-These planting locations and species of these trees are shown on the Final Forest Conservation Plan.
+No mitigation is required for Protected Trees impacted but retained.